Mental Health Campaigning

 Why is any of that relevant?

 I see myself as ideally placed and qualified to speak about the subject of mental and physical health, and how best to improve your quality of life (although I don't find it easy trust me).
-I'm now a professional photographer and author who's appeared on BBC Countryfile, Radio 5live, and BBC Radio Solent to name but a few.
-More recently I've given presentations at the Sherborne Literary Festival and a number of other venues talking about my journey from rock bottom to travelling around the world as a wildlife photographer and the publication of my first book.
+I'm now a professional photographer and author who's appeared on BBC Countryfile, The Great British Photography Challenge, 5live, Radio 4, BBC News at 6 and 10, and BBC Radio Solent to name but a few.
+I've given presentations at the Sherborne Literary Festival and a number of other venues talking about my journey from rock bottom to travelling around the world as a wildlife photographer and the publication of my first book.
 I'm committed to get my message of hope out there to a wider audience.
 Don't get me wrong, I'm a guy who loves to be in the shadows rather than being in the glare of the spotlight, but I can't sit by and watch more lives being needlessly lost just because I'm afraid to leave my comfort zone.
 One person will take their life every 40 seconds - that's over 800,000 fellow human beings in a year on the globe.
 That's unacceptable, so I'm here to tell my story and hopefully give hope to people who may have lost it.

 I've now done several public speaking events and the feedback has been very positive.
 People have spoken with me after the event or sent me emails days later saying how I've resonated with them after they or a loved one experienced mental illness that tore their lives apart.
 Some of those people had lost loved ones to suicide and just wanted to reach out to thank me for being so open about my own suicide attempts and my mission to break down the stigma that still surrounds self-harm.
 One person even said he had considered taking his own life that week but had read an article about me and my journey and chose instead to speak with his GP about getting help.
 If that's not worth a few painful moments telling an audience of complete strangers just how low I went before I sought help then nothing is...